forcedotcom/source-deploy-retrieve/contributing/metadata.md

 To simplify modifying the registry, there's a script.

 > Note: The script depends on being able to create an org that will have your type.
-If you have a working org but your type isn't compatible with scratch org, you can use an existing org [^1]
+If you have a working org but your type isn't compatible with scratch org, you can [use an existing org](#use-an-existing-org)

 1. looks for missing types (similar to the completeness test)
 2. For missing types, generate a project and scratch org that includes the Features/Settings